algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ## 4. Features usage

 During this project, the team will be using bubble's elements to create the application.
 Bubble features building blocks that are intuitive to use.
 Our software engineer will use these building groups and will create the application based on this.
-But for the applicationto work correctly it needs a "backend" logic named the workflow.
+But for the application to work correctly it needs a "backend" logic named the workflow.

 ## 5. Bubble Limitations